Facility Search Criteria Help

 Use the dropdown menu to search based on the number of quarters a facility had reported violations of its CAA programs.

 Search for facilities based on the type of pollutant that holds the facility in violation status in the past year.
 Enter at least one character.
 Select a pollutant from the dropdown list to add it to the search criteria selected panel and clear the input field for a new value.
-Multiple selections are allowed; however, users may only select one value at a time from the dropdown list.
+Multiple selections are allowed using the dropdown list.

 Enforcement Actions